Rte Gineste With Bus

 Since 2024, a number of measures have been taken to improve accessibility for active mobility.

-Bike racks and bike-securing systems have been deployed at various locations.
+Racks or systems for securing bicycles have been installed in various locations.
 These include

-– At the Col de l’Oule, then continue on foot to the En-Vau lookout (large wooden log with a secure piton for attaching your bike).
+– At the Col de l’Oule, then continue on foot to the lookout point at En-Vau (large wooden log with a secure piton for attaching your bike)

 – At Luminy (just before the start of the main path leading to the Col de Sugiton)